rougin/torin/CONTRIBUTING.md

 It is strongly encouraged to create automated tests when creating new features or fixing bugs.

+### New features

-* **New features** - new features should be accompanied by appropriate unit or functional tests using `phpunit` to cover the new functionality.
+New features should be accompanied by appropriate unit or functional tests using `phpunit` to cover the new functionality.

+### Bug fixes

-* **Bug fixes** - bug fixes should include a new failing test that demonstrates the bug and then passes once the fix is implemented.
+Bug fixes should include a new failing test that demonstrates the bug and then passes once the fix is implemented.
 This helps prevent regressions.